esig/dss-demonstrations/README.md

  * dss-standalone-app;
  * dss-standalone-package.

-If the build is successful, you will be able to find out the following containers in the directory `/dss-standalone-app-package/target/`:
+If the build is successful, you will be able to find the following containers in the directory `/dss-standalone-app-package/target/`:

- * dss-standalone-app-package-minimal.zip - contains the application code.
+ * dss-standalone-app-package-*-minimal.zip - contains the application code.
 Requires JDK ad JavaFX installed on a target machine in order to run the application;
- * dss-standalone-app-package-complete.zip - contains the application code, as well as JDK and JavaFX library code.
-Can be run on a machine whithout pre-installed libraries.
+ * dss-standalone-app-package-*-complete.zip - contains the application code, as well as JDK and JavaFX for Windows x64.
+Can be run on a machine without pre-installed libraries.

-In order to launch the application, you will need to extract the archive and run the file `dss-run.bat`.
+In order to launch the application for Windows, you will need to extract the archive and run the file `dss-run.bat`.

+Should you use Linux OS, please call the profile below for building Linux packages:

+`mvn clean install -P linux`

+This will produce two additional containers in the directory `/dss-standalone-app-package/target/`:

+* dss-standalone-app-package-*-linux-minimal.tar.gz - contains the application code.
+Requires JDK ad JavaFX installed on a target machine in order to run the application;
+* dss-standalone-app-package-*-linux-complete.tar.gz - contains the application code, as well as JDK and JavaFX for Linux.
+Can be run on a machine without pre-installed libraries.

+In order to launch the application for Linux, you will need to extract the archive and run the file `dss-run.sh`.

 # DSS Web Application